Liiga: List of clubs

-SM-liiga/Liiga timeline
+SM-liiga timeline

 Format

-Regular season: All teams play 60 matches, a quadruple round robin with extra local double rounds (i.e., every team plays four matches against every other team, plus two extra matches against two defined local opponents).
+Regular season: All teams play 60 matches.
 Each match consists of 60 minutes regulation time, and in the event of a tie, the winner is decided by a three-on-three sudden death, 5-minute overtime.
 Ties after overtime are decided by a shootout, where each team has three shooters in the beginning.
 If the game is tied after three shooters, the shootout will be decided by individual shooters against one another until one scores and the other does not.

-The 2010–11 season also saw the inaugural Talviklassikko outdoor game at Helsinki's Olympic Stadium.
-In the Helsinki derby, HIFK defeated Jokerit 4–3.
-Since then, seven other outdoor matches have been played.

 Scoring: A win in regulation time is worth three points, a win by sudden death overtime two points, a loss by sudden death overtime one point and a loss in regulation time zero points.
 Teams will be ranked by points, and teams tied by points are ranked by the greater number of wins in regulation.

-Playoffs: The six best teams at the conclusion of regular season proceed directly to quarter-finals.
-Teams placing between seventh and tenth (inclusive) will play preliminary play-offs best-out-of-three – the two winners take the last two slots to quarter-finals.
-Starting from the season 2007–2008 all series since then are best-of-seven.
+Playoffs: The four best teams at the conclusion of regular season proceed directly to quarter-finals.
+Teams placing between fifth and twelfth (inclusive) will play preliminary play-offs best-out-of-five – the four winners take the last four slots to quarter-finals.
+All series since then are best-of-seven.
 Losers of the semi-finals play a bronze medal match.
 Teams are paired up for each round according to regular season results so that the highest-ranking team will play against the lowest-ranking, second highest against the second lowest, and so on.
-Higher-ranking teams play the first match at home, then by turns away, home, away, etc. Each playoff match consists of a 60-minute regulation time which in the event of a tie is followed by extra 20-minute periods of 5-on-5 sudden death overtime, in which the first team to score wins.
+Higher-ranking teams get home advantage.
+Each playoff match consists of a 60-minute regulation time which in the event of a tie is followed by extra 20-minute periods of 5-on-5 sudden death overtime, in which the first team to score wins.

+Relegation: The 16th and 15th placed teams will play in the playout series to decide which team plays against the Mestis champion.

 Scheduling: The regular season begins around mid-September.
 It takes a one-and-half-week break around the end of October to the beginning of November, when Team Finland competes in Karjala Tournament.
 There is a one-week Christmas break.
 During Winter Olympic years, a break is reserved for the Winter Olympic Games.
 The regular season is completed around mid-March and preliminary playoffs ensue almost immediately.
 The playoffs are completed by mid-April, so that all players are available for the World Championships.